MaskedOrchid/VoronoiGen/README.md

 # VoronoiGen
 ### Team Mahjong | CSCI 4440 - Software Design & Documentation

-VoronoiGen is a desktop application for generating and customizing interactive Voronoi diagrams.
+VoronoiGen is a desktop application for generating and customizing Voronoi diagrams.
 Users can create diagrams from scratch or load site data from CSV/Excel files, assign labels and colors to cells, and export the result as an image.

----

-## Design

-VoronoiGen is built around a **Model-View-Controller (MVC)** architecture using Python, PySide6, Shapely, and pandas.
-Each class has a single, clearly defined responsibility following SOLID principles.
-The label system uses a **Publisher-Subscriber** pattern to propagate updates across the application when label properties change.

 ---